Arctruzeh/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: A.J.
+Latocha
+subheading: >-
+  Passionate developer, not about a specific stack or a language but about constantly learning the wonderful world of code.
 mainpitch:
   title: Why Kaldi
   description: >